You grab your boxed mac and cheese out of the cupboard, get a pan ready, and then BAM.

 How much cream cheese should I substitute for milk?

-I used 60g of cream cheese in place of Kraft’s recommendation of 1/4 cup of milk (60g).
+I mixed my cream cheese with some water and then mixed in 3 tablespoons of the mixture in place of Kraft’s recommendation of 1/4 cup of milk (60ml).

-This is basically a 1:1 swap and works well to not make the dish overly thick.
+This worked well to not make the dish overly thick.